user-3410/user-3410/team_agreements.md

 - **Mandatory documentation:** For all architectural decisions
 - **Pair programming:** Minimum 2 hours weekly between different components
 - **Task rotation:** Quarterly to improve complete system understanding

----

-*These agreements will be reviewed quarterly and updated based on team needs and lessons learned.*